 Documents in this series set out the CNSC's requirements for event and compliance monitoring reporting by licensees.

 Documents in this series include requirements, guidance and general information on public information and disclosure programs that applicable licensees must develop and implement to inform their communities and interested stakeholders.
-This category also provides information on the CNSC's duty to consult with, and if required, accommodate, the interests of the Aboriginal peoples when making regulatory decisions that may impact Aboriginal rights.
+This category also provides information on the CNSC's duty to consult with, and if required, accommodate, the interests of the Indigenous peoples when making regulatory decisions that may impact Indigenous rights.

 |REGDOC-3.2.1, Public Information and Disclosure||PDF, 14 pages, 247 KB||Published May 2018|

 |REGDOC-3.2.2, Indigenous Engagement, version 1.1